DJSapit/google-classroom-auto-peer-eval/README.md

    - When a form is submitted, the trigger runs the script, which populates the Google Sheet with the new response data.
 - What happens when a form trigger is deleted?
    - If you delete a form trigger, the automatic connection breaks, and new responses from this form will not populate the Google Sheet.
+- Can I put a row gap between names in the sheet?
+   - Yes, as long as the names and group names range in Spreadsheet & Data Configuration cover all the target names.

 ## Contributing